 It should be noted that the locked/unlocked feature represents only one example of a flexible line-item decision rule that can be implemented.
 Generally, a line item bid can be adjusted based upon one or more changes at the lot or line item level.
-These flexible line-item decision rule can be created to accommodate any pre-auction bidding strategy that could be jeopardized by the bidders interaction in a real-time auction event.
-For example, a customized flexible line-item decision rule can be created such that the price of a first line item maintains a specified proportion to the price of a second line item.
-This particular flexible line-item decision rule may be important where the bidder must ensure that one or more particular line item bids conform to internal corporate guidelines (e.g., marketing, accounting, rata adjustments will not affect the locked (or fixed) com- 35 sales, etc.).
-More generally, it is contemplated by the present invention that any aspect of a line item bid (e.g., unit price, quantity, delivery time, line item characteristic, etc.) can be related to, and thereby adjusted, based upon a change in one or more aspects of the supplier's bid at either the lot or line 40 item level.
+These flexible line-item decision rule can be created to accommodate any pre-auction bidding strategy that could be jeopardized by the bidder's interaction in a real-time auction event.
+For example, a customized flexible line-item decision rule can be created such that the price of a first line item maintains a specified proportion to the price 45 of a second line item.
+This particular flexible line-item decision rule may be important where the bidder must ensure that one or more particular line item bids conform to internal corporate guidelines (e.g., marketing, accounting, sales, etc.).
+More generally, it is contemplated by the present 50 invention that any aspect of a line item bid (e.g., unit price, quantity, delivery time, line item characteristic, etc.) can be related to, and thereby adjusted, based upon a change in one or more aspects of the supplier's bid at either the lot or line item level.